 Service Area Broadly How Funded Town Centre improvements - major partnership schemes to improve environment of town centre and to add to commercial attraction Use of capital receipts following disposal of land in Hockley and the re allocation of funds previously held for swimming pool development.
-Cherry Orchard Jubilee Country Park - local priority for environment New allocation of capital receipts agreed against competing priorities and to attract grants from funding partners.
-Sports Centre at former Park School - major new facility in Rayleigh to replace previous joint facility with ECC Specific reserves created and planned use of prudential borrowing powers plus new allocation in budget.
-Broad Tax options agreed to include this item.
-Mill Hall works - priority improvement to leisure buildings Use of capital receipts to fund the first stage of regenerating main leisure buildings within the new leisure contract.
-Part funded from the reallocation of funds held for the new swimming pool proposals.
+Cherry Orchard Jubilee Country Park - local priority for environment Use of capital receipts from disposal of non- strategic assets has resulted in the levering in of significant levels of grants from funding partners.
+Sports Centre at former Park School - major new facility in Rayleigh to replace previous joint facility with ECC Specific reserves created as a result of refund of NNDR overpayment.
+Planned use of prudential borrowing powers plus new allocation in budget.
+Broad Tax options agreed to include revenue impact of this item.
+Mill Hall works - priority improvement to leisure buildings and adjoining car park Capital receipts from disposal of non-strategic assets used to fund the first stage of regenerating main leisure buildings within the new leisure contract, together with reallocation of funds held for the new swimming pool proposals.
 New contract will deliver remaining improvements.

-2.25 Other operational examples of the Council shifting resources to meet priorities include the reallocation of staff within the Document Production Unit and staffing resourcing in connection with our work around healthy and safety enforcement (see para 3.6, page 12).
+Other operational examples of the Council shifting resources to meet priorities include the reallocation of staff within the Document Production Unit and staffing resourcing in connection with our work around health and safety enforcement (see page 11).